TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotconnect/compute-cantconnectresetpassword-linux.md

 You can **reset or restart the SSH Service** and **reset credentials** in the following ways:<br>

-1. Reading the online documentation:<br>
+1. Read the online documentation:<br>

   * [Reset SSH credentials for a user](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-ssh-connection#reset-ssh-credentials-for-a-user)<br>
   * [Reset SSH configuration and restart SSH service](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-ssh-connection#reset-the-ssh-configuration)<br>